ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 # Feminine

 ## The “bygging” pattern
-This patterns appears in words that end in "-ing" and most female names that are [[Strong|strongly]] declined.
+This pattern appears in words that end in "-ing" and most female names that are [[Strong|strongly]] declined.
 Nouns that end in "-ing" are all derived from verbs, like how the English "a build'''ing'''" is derived from "to build".{{Declension singular and plural
 |bygging
 |bygging'''u'''
 |bygging'''u'''